h12w/cwrap/README.md

   * Slice, slice of slice and slice of string.
   * struct with methods.
   * Go closures as callbacks.
-* Stay out of the way when you need to do it manually for specified definitions.
+* Stay out of the way when you need to do it manually for specified declarations.

 Usage
 -----